 The dry traction on this mat felt similar to that of the yoga towels in this review, which is to say not very good.
 Even at the start of class, when our hands were still dry and we hadn't even started working up a sweat yet, Down Dogs felt a little slippery and insecure.

 Manduka advertises that this mat needs a break-in period, and it's true.
-When we first unrolled this mat and compared its wet and dry traction to the Jade and Lululemon mats, it came up far short.
-We wanted to give it the benefit of the doubt, though, so we kept using it and by around the 10 class mark we did notice the dry traction improving slightly.
+When we first unrolled this mat and compared its wet and dry traction to the Jade Harmony and Lululemon The Mat, it came up far short.
+We wanted to give it the benefit of the doubt, though, so we kept using it, and by around the 10 class mark, we did notice the dry traction improving slightly.
 That said, it was still nowhere near as sticky as the other top models.
-Apparently you can also sprinkle sea salt on your mat, wet it down and scrub it with a stiff brush to hasten the break-in period.
+Apparently, you can also sprinkle sea salt on your mat, wet it down and scrub it with a stiff brush to hasten the break-in period.
 Realistically though, most of us barely have time to clean our mats, let alone prepare them for use, and it's a hard sell when you can purchase other mats that are sticky straight off the shelf, including the Manduka eKO, our Editors' Choice winner.

 While the dry traction on this mat was not stellar, the wet traction was downright slippery.
 We had to stop and wipe our hands on a hand towel even in a non-heated class to prevent ourselves from slipping, and our feet felt slightly insecure as well.